 - Inspection and maintenance of thermal insulation protective measures for all battery enclosures.
 These inspections will be completed prior to June 1st on an annual basis. - Inspection and maintenance of waterproofing for damage or degradation, and repair of any identified damage or degraded insulation or other associated forms of waterproofing.
-These inspections will be completed prior to June 1st on an annual basis. - Inspection and maintenance of freeze protection equipment, primarily consisting of the battery stacks.
-These inspections will be completed prior to June 1st on an annual basis. - Testing or verification of the hot weather critical components prior to June 1st and monthly throughout the summer season. - Review on an annual basis the list of hot weather critical components and update as necessary.This will be completed prior to the submission of the Declaration of Preparedness.
+These inspections will be completed prior to June 1st on an annual basis. - Inspection and maintenance hot weather critical components, primarily consisting of the battery stacks.
+These inspections will be completed prior to June 1st on an annual basis. - Testing or verification of the hot weather critical components prior to June 1st and monthly throughout the summer season. - Review on an annual basis the list of hot weather critical components and update as necessary.This will be completed prior to the submission of the Declaration of Preparedness. - Submit a Declaration of Preparedness to ERCOT once the plan has been enacted and all the necessary inspections/maintenance activities have been performed.
+This will be completed prior to June 1st on an annual basis.

-A VI Department: Operations
+KEY CAPTURE Department: Operations

 ENERGY Policy Subject: Hot Weather Operations

-Date: 09/25/2023 Review Period: Annually
+Date: 02/23/2024 Review Period: Annually